joyapisi/data-engineering-ncba-casestudy/README.md

 ## Case Study 1 <a name="1"></a>

+#### The LoopDFS business is experiencing rapid growth across various countries, and you are now part of the MSL (Mobile Savings and Loans) Value Stream.
+This team, comprising diverse experts, will  collaborate intensively to increase agility and responsiveness.
+Among your key tasks will be designing and developing a robust database and creating ETL processes for core data points, including Customer, Loans, savings, and Transactions data.

 1.1. **Process for Designing and Architecting a Data Warehouse Tailored to MSL’s needs (10 marks)** <a name="1.1"></a>

 My design process would be as follows: